Bretos/myTheme/README.md

 Hope you like it!

-If such case you would like to make a donation, my pay-pal mail is:
+If you would like to make a donation, this is my paypal address:

 bretos4all@gmail.com

+Even the smallest donation would greatly help me improve my work!

+Thanks,
+Bretos.